#110: The Taking of Pelham One Two Three

 4 Stars

-The Taking of Pelham One Two Three is a live wire of a movie, and it’s a perfect, perfect genre movie.
+The Taking of Pelham One Two Three is a live wire of a movie.
 I can’t recommend it highly enough.
 That said, I always lament these types of movies because they are impossible to make in contemporary Hollywood.

-• The movie feels honest and authentically lived in.
-Today, casting and scripting are so self-aware of diversity and representation that authenticity can sometimes be sacrificed.
+The movie feels honest and authentically lived in.
+Contemporary Hollywood casting and scripting is often so conspicuous that authenticity can sometimes be sacrificed.
 Not so with Pelham.
-The movie is set in the NYC subway and the transit police department, dealing with working class New Yorkers, and it feels authentic.
-The movie is aware of race and class (there is even a joke about how cheap subway tolls are and how passengers should half expect to risk their lives by riding it), but it doesn’t have an agenda to sanctify anyone.
-This is a genre movie, through and through.
-It doesn’t need you leaving feeling warm and fuzzy about humanity.
+The movie is set in the NYC subway and the transit police department, dealing with working-class New Yorkers, and it feels real.
+The movie is aware of race and class (there is even a joke about how cheap subway tolls are and how passengers should half expect to risk their lives by riding it), but it’s not self-congratulatory about its diverse representation.

 The Taking of Pelham One Two Three is a snapshot of New York City and of Hollywood genre storytelling in the 1970s in the best way possible.
 They sure don’t make ‘em like they used to.